Early English Mitre Planes, Part I: Christopher Gabriel, John Sym, Early Plane Irons & c.

 Not every Gabriel plane is a beauty.
 Numerous examples show 200 years of neglect, abuse, and ill-informed ‘restoration.’
 Here is Gabriel No. 370, which sold in the July 2021 D. Stanley Auction.
 Photos by D. Stanley Auctions.

-Gabriel No. 370 was purchased at the July 2021 Stanley Auction by a knowledgeable and skilled collector who has plans to restore this plane in a historically correct manner.
+Gabriel No. 370 was purchased at the July 2021 Stanley Auction by a knowledgeable and skilled collector who has plans to restore this plane in an historically correct manner.
 I look forward to seeing the results.

 Gabriel No. 372